School's out: Now to help them find a job!

-- Talk to your teenager about having a strategy.
-They can't fly blind when it comes to their career and it pays to have a plan.
+- Talk to your teenager about creating a job search strategy.
+They can't fly blind when it comes to their career, and it pays to have a plan.

-- It's the application that will get them an interview so it pays to put some time and effort into their resume and cover letter.
-Encourage your teenager to use the Skillsroad Resume Builder to create their resume and cover letters.
+- It's the application that will land them an interview, so encourage them to put some time and effort into their resumé and cover letter.
+Encourage your teenager to use our Skillsroad Resumé Templates to create their resumé and cover letters.

 - Employers look for proactive and motivated individuals.
-If they think Mum or Dad are driving them and can't see motivation from the candidate, they are less likely to employ them.
-Talk to your teenager about this and ways that they can demonstrate initiative.
-One way is personally approaching the employer to deliver their resume.
-Many employers tell us they make their hires from motivated individuals who contact them and personally come in and deliver their resume - they say it's an indication that the teenager has a great attitude and is motivated.
+If they think Mum or Dad are the driving force behind the application and can't see actual motivation from the candidate, they are less likely to employ them.
+Talk to your teenager about this and discuss ways in which they can take the initiative and demonstrate motivation.
+One suggestion is to approach the employer and deliver their resumé in person.
+Many employers tell us they make their hires from motivated individuals who contact them and personally come in and deliver their resumé.
+They say it's an indication that the teenager has a great attitude and is motivated.

-- Help your teenager make a list of potential companies they would like to work for, and discuss how they could approach them.
+- Help your teenager make a list of potential companies they would like to work for and discuss ways in which they could approach them.

-- Suggest that your teenager talks to family and friends about any opportunities they can connect them with.
+- Suggest that your teenager talks to family and friends about any opportunities they might be aware of.

 - Discuss interview techniques with your teenager.
 They need to be prepared.
-Help them plan what they will wear to make a great impression, practice answering interview questions with them.
+Help them plan what they will wear to make a great impression and practice answering interview questions with them.
 The more prepared they are, the more confident they will be.
-Help them make a list of things they've done which set them apart from others.
+Help them make a list of things they've done that set them apart from others.